 Providing visitors with improved parking, new toilet facilities (including a Changing Place), a café and inside space to relax and learn more about what the Trust is doing is all part of the project.

-The new facilities will include:
+The new facilities include:

 • A café serving seasonal refreshments